Unionization: Everything You Need to Know

 The company maintains that these benefits are often better than what competitors offer.
 But it doesn't prevent them from showing anti-union media to employees.
 Nor will the benefits prevent future actions from employees wanting better wages.

-Do you have a question about unionization or your rights as an employee?
-Are you an employer who wants to know what your legal obligations are with regard to your employees?
-Post your legal need on UpCounsel's marketplace.
+If you have a question about unionization, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average fourteen years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.